vtazanou/Provisioning-Blueocean-Container-Jenkins-Using-Terraform/README.md

 # terraform-for-advanced-class-
-This is a project where you will be able to provision a jenkins EC2 server using terraform.
+This is a project demo you w in which jenkins CI server is provisioned using terraform.
-You will be able to run scripts using terraform that will install jenkins EC2 server, install Apache Maven, Install Docker.io, Install git and also the Kubectl.
+Scripts are run using terraform and used to provision an EC2 server, install Apache Maven, Install Docker.io, Install git, install blueocean container jenkins and also the Kubectl commandline interphase.
-You will use the blue ocen container method to install jenkins.
+Blue ocen container method is used to install jenkins.

 Thank